 Website | Google Maps

-There’s no way to make this dish sound attractive, but if we were to try it would be something like “a delectable local dish made with some of the lesser-used cuts of pork and beef that is mixed with the flavorful Aka Miso to create a unique taste and texture, very different to anything you will have eaten before”.
+This is a dish for adventurous eaters, as the ingredients might be offputting for some.
+Here’s our best attempt to convince you to try it!
+“Dote-ni is a delectable local dish made with lesser-used cuts of pork and beef mixed with flavorful red miso to create a unique taste and texture, different to anything you have eaten before”.
+That sounds pretty good, right?

 Translation?
-Dote-ni is a dish made with rubbery pork and beef entrails boiled in an Aka Miso sauce.
-Which one sounds better?
+Dote-ni is pork and beef entrails boiled in red miso sauce.
+Yum?

 Gomitori Honten (伍味酉本店)